ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### What is the purpose of the project?
 Ballerina is an approach to addressing the integration gap between integration products and general purpose programming languages.
 Integration products, like ESBs and BPMN, are integration simple but not agile and general purpose programming languages are agile but not integration simple.

-Customer demand has led to the rise of companies like Google, Uber, and Amazon.
-They have had to build complex systems to meet that demand.
-If you look at how those companies have evolved, they have increasingly disaggregated their architectures in order to scale.

-This is a continuation of a trend that we have seen over five decades.
-Massively disaggregated approaches like microservices, serverless, and APIs are becoming the norm.

-We have seen these disaggregated components become network accessible.
-We call them endpoints.
-Whether it is data, apps, APIs, microservices, or serverless functions, everything is becoming a programmable endpoint.
-The number of endpoints is exploding.

-The apps we will write increasingly depend on these endpoints.
-Integration is the discipline of resilient communication between endpoints.
-It isn’t easy.
-The challenges include compensation, transactions, events, circuit breakers, discovery, and protocol handling, and mediation.
-These are all hard problems.

-There have been two ways to handle integration.

-* One approach has used integration products based on configuration, not code.
-We’ve created EAI, ESBs, and DSLs as integration-first stacks.
-These approaches aren’t agile.
-They disrupt the edit, build, run, test cycle interrupting a developer’s flow.
-And that isn’t the experience we desire as developers.
-* The other way to do integration is with general purpose programming languages, like Java and JavaScript.
-These languages provide agility to offer developer flow.
-However, developers have to take responsibility for solving the hard problems of integration.
-They do this by writing their own integration logic or with frameworks like Spring or Node.
-This approach is agile, but not integration simple.

-This is a fundamental problem - you can have integration simple or agile, but not both.
-We call this the integration gap.

 We believe that a new programming language and platform is required - a general purpose, concurrent, transactional and statically & strongly typed programming language with both textual and graphical syntaxes.
 Its specialization is integration - it brings fundamental concepts, ideas and tools of distributed system integration into the language and offers a type safe, concurrent environment to implement such applications.
 These include distributed transactions, reliable messaging, stream processing, workflows and container management platforms.

 Ballerina’s concurrency model is built on the sequence diagram metaphor and offers simple constructs for writing concurrent programs.
 Its type system is a modern type system designed with sufficient power to describe data that occurs in distributed applications.
 It also includes a distributed security architecture to make it easier to write applications that are secure by design.